 Panning photography means following a moving object with your camera and clicking the shot while you, the photographer, is moving along with the object.
 The shutter speed does not necessarily need to be low and there is no golden rule here to accomplish good images.
 What you want to achieve is the frozen moving object and have the background blurred out.

 When taking portraits or group photos, remember people move, especially kids.
 So it’s wise to use higher shutter speed in these situations.

 Adjust the shutter speed higher than the focal length of the lens that you are using.
 Example: If you are using an 80mm lens focal length, your shutter speed will have to be above 1/80.

 Motion Blur & Action

-The main rule for motion blur photography is slow shutter speeds.
-Usually slow shutter speeds like 1/500 mean that a tripod is required, a remote shutter, and possibly some lens filters.
+The main rule for motion blur photography is to use slow shutter speeds.
+Usually, shutter speeds like 1/500 mean that a tripod is required to avoid camera shake, a remote shutter, and possibly some lens filters.

 Use a long shutter speed for as long as 30 seconds to a few minutes to achieve the blurry, soft waves that make a photo look creative and unique.
 This may mean that you will have to limit the amount of light intake with a filter on your lens.

-The look you want to achieve will determine your shutter speed.
-Just remember to keep your ISO as low as possible, experiment and have fun!
+With motion blur, the look you want to achieve will determine your shutter speed.
+Just remember to keep your ISO as low as possible, experiment, and have fun!